jrobind/soccer.js/README.md

 ### Removing Teams

-To remove teams from the league table simply invoke the ```deleteTeam()``` method and pass in a string representing the name of the team you wish to delete.
+To remove teams from the league simply invoke the ```deleteTeam()``` method and pass in a string representing the name of the team you wish to delete.
 The method returns the updated league array and automatically re-sorts and renders the league table:

 ```js
 soccer.deleteTeam('Rohan Rovers');